Web Development¶

 LEMP Web Stack¶

-LEMP is a variation of the popular open source LAMP web stack, providing Nginx instead of Apache2 web server.
+LEMP is a variation of the popular open source LAMP web stack, providing Nginx instead of Apache web server.

 Nginx is a popular choice, thanks to its lightweight utilization of resources and its flexibility to scale simply even with minimal equipment.